divio/divio-cloud-docs/how-to/deploy-django.rst

        MySQL, and cloud media storage using S3, with Docker.
    :keywords: Docker, Django, Postgres, MySQL, S3

+.. |Product| replace:: SoftTech Analyzer
 .. _deploy-django:

-How to deploy a Django application on Divio
+How to deploy a Django application on Divio |Product|
 ===========================================================================================

 ..  include:: /how-to/includes/deploy-common-intro.rst